Craig Fairbrass: Career

 In 2007, he starred in the feature film Rise of the Footsoldier, as real life gangster Pat Tate, and opposite Jason Statham in The Bank Job.
-The following year he joined Til Schweiger in the game-based action film Far Cry (2008).
-In 2011, Fairbrass took the co-lead in the crime thriller St George's Day, other lead roles included Vikingdom 3D, House of the Rising Sun, opposite Dave Bautista, Hijacked, and Get Lucky and Let me Survive.
+The following year, he joined Til Schweiger in the game-based action film Far Cry (2008).
+In 2011, Fairbrass took the co-lead in the crime thriller St George's Day; other lead roles include Vikingdom 3D, House of the Rising Sun, opposite Dave Bautista, Hijacked, and Get Lucky and Let me Survive.

 In 2012, Fairbrass took his first lead role in a US action thriller The Outsider, which starred Jason Patric, James Caan and Shannon Elizabeth.
 In Bula Quo!, he co-starred alongside Rick Parfitt and Francis Rossi.
-In 2014, he took the lead alongside James Cosmo, Bruce Payne, Emmett Scanlan, and Olivia Grant in the psychological thriller, Breakdown.
+In 2014, he took the lead alongside James Cosmo, Bruce Payne, Emmett Scanlan, and Olivia Grant in the psychological thriller Breakdown.

 In 2015, he played the lead role of Jack Cregan in the revenge thriller London Heist alongside Steven Berkoff, which he also co-wrote.
-The film was produced by his own son, Luke Fairbrass.
+The film was produced by his son Luke Fairbrass.
 Craig Fairbrass went on to win the Best Actor Award at the 2016 Marbella International Film Festival for the role.

 In 2017, Fairbrass reprised his role of Pat Tate in Rise of the Footsoldier 3: The Pat Tate Years, a prequel to the 2007 original and proved to be Fairbrass's most powerful performance to date, winning him the best actor award at the 2018 National Film Awards in London.

 In 2020, Fairbrass played Eddie Franks in the London crime thriller Villain.
-He reprised his role of Pat Tate in the fifth installment of Rise of the Footsoldier Origins, directed by Nick Nevern.
+He reprised his role of Pat Tate in the fifth instalment of Rise of the Footsoldier Origins, directed by Nick Nevern.

 In 2022, Fairbrass starred in Ross McCall's A Violent Man.

+Recent television and film work

+Since 2023, Fairbrass has expanded beyond his long-running gangster roles with prominent appearances in international television.
+He portrayed Chef Zeff (Red-Leg Zeff) in Netflix's live-action adaptation of One Piece, appearing in multiple episodes during the first season.
+The series became one of Netflix's most-watched international productions and introduced him to a broader global audience.

+In 2023, he also appeared as Guy in the BBC crime thriller Boat Story, alongside Daisy Haggard and Paterson Joseph.
+The series received positive reviews for its dark comedy and crime narrative.

+In 2025, Fairbrass starred as Lee in the British independent drama Trapped, directed by Roland Manookian.